manumahendru/aie6-s3-py-rag-huggface/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+#### ✅ ANSWER #1:

+We want to support streaming in an application like this because of how the user interacts with such an application.
+As the user is waiting for a response in (near) real-time, it is important for the application to respond back with whatever tokens the language model has generated back to the user immediately, instead of waiting for the entire generation to complete.
+Waiting for the entire generation to complete and NOT streaming will make it seem to be a very slow response for the user.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.